racslabs/racs/docs/source/types.rst

 String Types
 ------------

 Type ``string`` represents a sequence of characters.
-All strings are expected to be UTF-8 encoded.
+All strings are ASCII-encoded.

 String literals must be enclosed in single quotes.

 Time Types
 ----------